tinygo-org/tinygo-site/content/lang-support/_index.md

 ## Standard library

 Due to the above missing pieces and because parts of the standard library depend on the particular compiler/runtime in use, many packages do not yet compile.
-See the [list of compiling packages here]({{<ref "stdlib.md">}}).
+See the [list of compiling packages here]({{<ref "stdlib.md">}}) (but note that "compiling" does not imply that works entirely).

 ## Garbage collection

 While not directly a language feature (the Go spec doesn't mention it), garbage collection is important for most Go programs to make sure their memory usage stays in reasonable bounds.

-Garbage collection is currently supported on all platforms except AVR.
+Garbage collection is currently supported on all platforms, although it works best on 32-bit chips.
 A simple conservative mark-sweep collector is used that will trigger a collection cycle when the heap runs out (that is fixed at compile time) or when requested manually using `runtime.GC()`.
+Some other collector designs are used for other targets, TinyGo will automatically pick a good GC for a given target.

 Careful design may avoid memory allocations in main loops.
 You may want to compile with `-gc=none` and look at link errors to find out where allocations happen: the compiler inserts calls to `runtime.alloc` to allocate memory.
 For more information, see [heap allocation]({{<ref "heap-allocation.md">}}).

-## Little used features
+## A note on the `recover` builtin

-Some features are little used and there hasn't been a real need to implement them yet.
-These include:
+The `recover` builtin is not yet supported.
+Instead, a `panic` will always terminate a program and `recover` simply returns nil.

-* `recover()`: this can be useful sometimes but in general most programs work just fine with a `panic()` that simply aborts.
-Supporting `recover()` will also likely increase code size so it has also been left out at the moment for that reason.
-When `recover()` gets implemented, it will likely be disabled by default and can be enabled with a compiler flag.
+This is a deviation from the Go spec but so far works well in practice.
+While there are no immediate plans to implement `recover`, if it can be shown to be necessary for compatibility it will be implemented.
+Please note that this comes at a cost: it means that every `defer` call will need some extra memory (both code and stack), so this feature is not free.
+It might also be architecture dependent.
+If it gets implemented, it will likely be opt-in to not increase code size for existing projects.